AjayKumar049/Front-end-Assignment/README.md

 Assignment 3 - Prepare a wikipage of few celebrities on clik on their name shold take their wikipage using HTML.

 Assignment 4 - Form with all the input types using HTML.

+Assignment 5 -  Prepare a HTML Page Using Css properties.